SimonNtz/SAR_app/README.md

  4. The command prints out the deployment URL which you should open in your browser and follow the progress of the deployment.
-When the deployment is done, the link to the result of the computation becomes available as the run-time parameter `reducer.1:url.service` on the `reducer` component.
+When the deployment is done, the link to the result of the computation becomes available as the run-time parameter `ss:url.service` in the deployment Global section.

 ## Scope